This Honda lease is a rip-off! I want my money back!

 Photo of author

-Prayag Misra regrets signing a Honda lease for a 2017 Civic, and I feel for him.
-After all, he’d responded to an ad for a $1,999 downpayment and a $169 monthly lease payment, but ended up paying a lot more.
+Prayag Misra regrets signing a Honda lease for a 2017 Civic, and I truly feel for him.
+After all, he responded to an ad promising a $1,999 downpayment and a $169 monthly lease payment, but unfortunately, he ended up paying a lot more than expected.

 Misra’s story is a cautionary tale about the chasm between the advertised price and the actual price.
 A review of his case suggests he signed a different lease and is now stuck with $3,000 down and monthly payments of $245.
-Not only that, but Misra is limited to 36,000 miles over the three-year lease term, a common irritant for car lease customers.
+In addition, Misra is limited to 36,000 miles over the three-year lease term, a common irritant for car lease customers..

 Misra is upset because he saw an ad for Chandler, Ariz.-based AutoNation Honda in his newspaper, the Arizona Republic, that didn’t live up to its promises.
 It offered a new Civic “starting at” $1,999 and monthly lease payments of $169.
 He just needed to make the purchase between Sept.
 6, 2017, and Oct.
 31, 2017 (“hurry, supplies are limited”).